 Freelancing in conjunction with business activity concerns only the provision of services personally to natural persons.

 NOTE: in this case, the freelancer independently calculates and pays tax advances and submits tax forms.
 However, he must first choose the form of taxation - lump sum, tax card, or taxation on general principles.
 The benefits of freelancing depend to a large extent on the right choice.

 The client pays the freelancer the remuneration for the task performed in the form of a gross amount, assuming that the freelancer will pay the tax himself.

-The freelancer service for the client is a tax deductible cost.
-Meanwhile, if a freelancer purchases some items necessary for the company in a given month, he may thus reduce the VAT deducted from the remuneration received from the client by the entire VAT of the purchased items.
+Meanwhile, a freelancer in a given month purchases some items necessary for the company and thus may reduce the VAT deducted from the client's remuneration by the entire VAT of the purchased items.
 As a result, it may happen that the tax office will not receive the proverbial zloty in a given period.